Creating and managing workflows

 Draft

-The flow exists but isn’t sending.
+The workflow exists but isn’t sending.
 Use draft status while:

 • Writing and refining email content